Wednesday 8th March 2023 | @ Ashton Stadium | 7:45 pm kick off | Attendance: 89

 In a dramatic encounter at Ashton’s Stadium, Woodford Town claimed a remarkable 4-3 victory over West Essex in front of a passionate crowd of 89 spectators.

-Despite being down to ten men, Woodford Town still refused to give up and kept pushing forward.
-Their persistence paid off in the 72nd minute when Luke Parrott scored to reduce the deficit to just one goal.
+Despite being down to ten men, Woodford Town still refused to give up and kept pushing forward and their persistence paid off in the 72nd minute when Luke Parrott scored his 20th of the season with a stunning finish to reduce the deficit to just one goal.
+2-3, Game On!

-Woodford Town continued to battle and were rewarded for their efforts.
-As the game entered the final minutes, Woodford Town showed incredible spirit.
-Wale Odedoyin equalized for the home side in the 87th minute, sparking crazy celebrations among the crowd, who are the best fans in the League bar none.
+Woodford continued to battle and were rewarded for their efforts.
+As the game entered the final minutes, the boys in yellow showed incredible spirit.
+Wale Odedoyin equalized for the home side in the 87th minute, sparking crazy celebrations among the crowd, who by the way, are the best fans in the League bar none.

 The victory marks Woodford Town’s eighth consecutive win, highlighting the team’s exceptional form.
 Despite being down to ten men, they showed incredible resilience and fighting spirit to come back and claim the win.